Howard Somervell: Early life

-Somervell was born in Kendal, Westmorland, England to a well-off family which owned a shoe-manufacturing business founded by two SOMERVELL brothers in Kendal in 1845, that survives to this day, K Shoes.
+Somervell was born in Kendal, Westmorland, England, to a well-off family which owned the shoe-manufacturing business founded by two Somervell brothers in Kendal in 1845, that became K Shoes.
+His father William Somervell (1860 – 1934) was a businessman, philanthropist and Liberal politician.
 He attended Rugby School, and at the age of eighteen joined the Fell and Rock Climbing Club, beginning an interest in climbing, art and mountaineering which would last a lifetime.
-After completing his schooling, he studied at Gonville and Caius College, Cambridge where he developed his strong Christian faith and gained First Class Honours in the Natural Sciences Tripos.
+He studied at Gonville and Caius College, Cambridge where he developed his strong Christian faith and gained First Class Honours in the Natural Sciences Tripos.
 He then began training as a surgeon at University College Hospital; eventually graduating in 1921 after his training had been interrupted by the First World War.

 He married Margaret Hope Simpson (1899–1993), daughter of Sir James Hope Simpson, the general manager of the Bank of Liverpool.
-With Margaret he had three sons, James, David, and Hugh.
+With Margaret he had three sons: James, David, and Hugh.

-World War I
+First World War

 Between 1915 and 1918 Somervell served in France with the Royal Army Medical Corps.
 He was commissioned as a lieutenant with the West Lancashire Casualty Clearing Station on 17 May 1915, having previously been a member of the University of London Officer Training Corps.
 He was Mentioned in Despatches, but the horrors of the war had a profound effect on him.
 During the Battle of the Somme in 1916 he was one of four surgeons working in a tent, while hundreds of wounded men lay dying on stretchers outside.
 On short breaks from surgery, he spoke with some of the dying men, and noted that not one asked to be treated ahead of the others.
-The experience turned Somervell into a pacifist, a belief he continued to hold for the rest of his life.
+The experience turned Somervell into a pacifist, a belief he held for the rest of his life.
 He relinquished his commission in 1921, by which time he held the rank of captain.